-Embezzlement is a kind of property theft.
+Embezzlement is a type of property theft.
 It occurs when a defendant, who was entrusted to manage or monitor someone else's money or property, steals all or part of that money or property for the defendant's personal gain.
-The key is that the defendant had legal access to another's money or property, but not legal ownership of it.
-Taking the money or property for the defendant's own gain is stealing; when combined with the fact that this stealing was also a violation of a special position of trust, you have the unique crime of embezzlement.
+The key is that the defendant had legal access to another's money or property but not legal ownership of it.
+Taking the money or property for the defendant's own gain is stealing.
+When you combine stealing with a violation of a special position of trust, you have the unique crime of embezzlement.

 For more information about embezzlement, see Embezzlement: Penalties and Sentences.

-If you have been charged with a property theft or embezzlement-related offense, consult an experienced criminal defense attorney.
-While the penalties and consequences of property theft charges are governed by statutory law, only a local criminal defense attorney can tell you how strong the case against you appears to be, and how cases like yours tend to be handled by prosecutors and judges in your courthouse.
-An experienced lawyer can also advise you as to possible alternatives to criminal punishment, such as paying back the money involved, along with court fees and other costs, or some other alternative that your judge might consider.
+If you've been charged with a property theft or embezzlement-related offense, consult an experienced criminal defense attorney.
+While the penalties and consequences of property theft charges are governed by statutory law, only a local criminal defense attorney can tell you how strong the case against you appears to be and how cases like yours tend to be handled by prosecutors and judges in your area.
+An experienced lawyer can also advise you on possible alternatives to spending time behind bars, such as probation, and other consequences of having a criminal record.